Updated: Nov 2, 2020

 Is it necessary - does the area justify lighting it?

-With every lighting design produced all of the above plus much more should be considered to ensure its lasting impact is a positive one.
+With every lighting design prepared all of the above plus much more should be considered to ensure its lasting impact is a positive one.